clsu22/DSCI522_Group_1/doc/report.md

 than other age groups.

-To study the relation between breast cancer recurrence events and the tumor size, we first converted a tumor size range to the corresponding average tumor size and then visualized the average tumor size distribution of patients with or without breast cancer recurrence.
-From figure 1B, we see that the median of the average tumor size of patients with breast cancer recurrence is bigger than those without breast cancer recurrence.
+To study the relation between breast cancer recurrence events and the tumor size, we first converted the tumor size range to the corresponding average tumor size and then visualized the average tumor size distribution of patients with or without breast cancer recurrence.
+From figure 1B, we see that the 0.25 quantile and the mean of the average tumor size of patients with breast cancer recurrence are bigger than those without breast cancer recurrence.
 So “larger tumor size” is related to breast cancer recurrence events.

 <div class="figure">